nmcgann/dispatch-class/README.md

 # Dispatch - Experimental Class Version

 This is an experimental version of Dispatch converted to class-based to improve testability.
-A procedural facade is also impemented so it can be used in exactly the same way as normal Dispatch.
+A procedural facade is also implemented so it can be used in exactly the same way as normal Dispatch.

 A few enhancements are included e.g. a class autoloader.
 Just because.